Skill Blitz Sale-mobile

 In this article

 React Developer Tools (known as Devtools) is a Chrome and Firefox extension that adds a set of React-specific inspection widgets to help you with development.
 You'll get two key features when you install React Devtools: a view of the component tree, and the current state and props of each component you select.

-For a better understanding of React, visit usereducer in React.
+React devtools Chrome and Firefox plugin is meant to assist you in debugging React apps in a variety of situations.
+One of the most useful talents a developer can have is debugging.
+It enables you to traverse your code correctly and rapidly identify issues.
 React is one of the most popular front-end frameworks today.
 It simplifies the process of designing sophisticated and interactive user interfaces.
 It contains a collection of debugging tools called React development tools, just like other frameworks.

 What is React DevTools?

 For the React JavaScript library.
 If you're working on React.js applications, this is a great tool to have.
-React development tools (React DevTools) is a browser plugin that allows you to investigate the React component hierarchy in the Chrome developer tools.
+React.js development tools (React DevTools) is a browser plugin that allows you to investigate the React component hierarchy in the Chrome developer tools.
 It is available for Chrome, Firefox, and as a standalone app.

 This extension extends the Chrome Developer Capabilities to provide React debugging tools.
 It allows you to inspect and change the React component tree that makes up the page, and you can check props, state, hooks, and other things for each component.